Frequently Asked Questions

 Q. How long will it take to short sell my home?

-A. Typically, it can take 3-4 months to close a short sale.
-Every lender's loss mitigation department works at their own speed.
+loss mitigation department works at their own speed.
 However, once the lender receives a short sale for consideration, it will typically postpone a scheduled auction date or hold off scheduling one until they've made their decision.
 This means you buy yourself extra time in your home without having to make any payments to your lender!

 Click here to take action now!